Article

 Large format scanning is a versatile technology with a wide range of applications.
 It’s a gateway to preserving history, improving productivity, and unlocking new possibilities for businesses.
 Whether you’re an architect aiming to streamline your design process, a historian preserving the past for future generations, or an artist looking to sell extremely lifelike reproductions large format scanning is the key to digitizing the big picture.

-Large format scanner seen from below with CIS technology
+Large format scanning solution seen from below with CIS technology